Contrary to popular belief, there are numerous ways to stop removal (deportation) in immigration court.

 Your spouse and children (if in the U.S.) will be able to remain here as well.

-Lawful permanent residents who pled guilty to, or were convicted of crime before April 1, 1997 may be eligible for discretionary relief under former section 212(c) of the Immigration and Nationality Act.
+Lawful permanent residents who pled guilty to, or were convicted of a crime before April 1, 1997, may be eligible for discretionary relief under former section 212(c) of the Immigration and Nationality Act.

 Requirements for a 212c waiver include: